Spikeysanju/Dozlog/src/lib/blog/blog.md

 The following filters are supported by Dozer:

-1. OrderBy: Sort the query results in ascending or descending order based on specified criteria.
+1. **OrderBy**: Sort the query results in ascending or descending order based on specified criteria.
-2. Limit: Restrict the number of responses returned by the query.
+2. **Limit**: Restrict the number of responses returned by the query.
-3. Skip: Skip a specified number of initial rows in the result set.
+3. **Skip**: Skip a specified number of initial rows in the result set.
-4. Filter: Apply advanced filtering conditions to customize query results.
+4. **Filter**: Apply advanced filtering conditions to customize query results.

 Let's explore a few example scenarios to better understand the capabilities of Dozer's filters.